 - Trade marks and plants: trade marks are used to distinguish the goods and services of one trader from those of another.
 While a trade mark cannot be used as a variety name, it can be used as a banner or brand under which a range or series of varieties can be sold.

-- Patents: sometimes new plants can also be patented.
+- Patents and plants: sometimes new plants can also be patented.
 For example, it is possible to have a patent on a unique plant gene for disease resistance.
 The gene may be incorporated into plants of a variety, which can then also be protected by PBR.

 Get professional advice

-For specific assistance and advice on these options you could contact an IP professional.
+For specific assistance and advice on these options you could contact a Qualified person (QP).